WhitmanCS370/sp24-lab4/README.md

 * How is it similar?
 * Why might you use pytest over unittest, or vice versa?

+It became more concise and robust after implementing unittest.
+Raising exceptions and testing is much easier with assertRaise in the unittest package.

 ### Part B: Exercises from the end of SDX Ch.
 6

 Write a short summary of what you did below, with answers to the questions embedded in the exercises.

+We completed Exercise 1 for part B where we printed the globals.
+It just added the variable name to global variables.